matt-rem/urapBoardGame/README.md

 # urapBoardGame

 This project is a board game engine.
 Users can use this project to customize their own board game with their own board game image file.
+The image file must be in the .png or .jpg format.

 ### Marking The Squares